-Puzzles are THE BEST, and large floor puzzles are the next “progression” in the puzzle development.
+Some preschoolers may be ready for “free form” puzzles.
+Large floor puzzles are the next “progression” in the puzzle development.
 Look for puzzles around 48-60 pieces for this age group.

 Dress up is so much fun for this age and these superhero capes are the best.
 We have two sets, we love them that much.
 This is the other style we have.

 When you first start out buying LEGO bricks, start with a box like this one with a little bit of everything.
 Get your kids going on free building before introducing kits and directions.
 LEGO bricks are essentially the OG of STEM toys – don’t overlook them!

 This may be one of the most perfect toys ever invented (and yes, it’s a giant version of a 90s toy many of us loved.

 UPDATE: There is a robot version of this toy now, too!!!

 This fire truck is special: it actually shoots water.
 My kids have been going nuts for it for years.
 It’s big – so note the measurements before you commit (wink), but it really is a unique take on the traditional rescue toy.

 Quick story: there are knock off brands out there, but this is the best one.
 My parents had one of the off brand sets and threw it away after playing with this fort builder kit.
 It’s just so easy to use!

 This game (and the two listed below) have been fantastic “alone” games for my kids, especially at quiet time.
 Kids can work through the brain games / logic puzzles without adult help.